Dynasties and their Discontents, part 1

 Imagine if Jeb Bush or Hillary Clinton had become president in 2016, then won re-election in 2020.
 There would have been a Bush or a Clinton as president for 28 out of 36 consecutive years, from George H W Bush’s election in 1988 all the way through to 2024.
 Only Obama would have served as a break in between.
 Add in the Vice-Presidency and Secretary of State and there would have been a Bush or a Clinton within the presidential cabinet for 40 out of 44 consecutive years, from 1982 until 2024.

-The Bush and Clinton families by comparison really did have 20 uninterrupted years as president, from 1988 to 2008.
+The Bush and Clinton families by comparison really did have 20 uninterrupted years alternating as president, from 1988 to 2008.
 During this time they also had governorships in Texas (George W.), Florida (Jeb), and Arkansas (Bill), and a senatorship in New York (Hillary).
+(Bush Sr.’s father, Prescott Bush, had also been a senator, from 1952-1963, representing Connecticut).
 And then, of course, Jeb Bush and Hillary Clinton were thought to be the front-runners for the presidency a year before the 2016 elections.

-It is difficult to know to what extent Americans’ resentment of the Bush and Clinton families helped the anti-establishment politicians who ran that year.
+It is difficult to know to what extent Americans’ wariness or resentment of the Bush and Clinton families helped the anti-establishment politicians who ran that year.
 In the Republican primaries in particular, about 45 percent of the votes went to Donald Trump.
 Another 25 percent went to Ted Cruz.
 In the Democratic primaries 43 percent of votes went to an independent candidate, Bernie Sanders.
-It is easy to imagine the Bush-Clinton dynamic played at least some role, even subliminally, in influencing the outcome of the 2016 elections.
+It is easy to imagine the Bush-Clinton dynamic played at least a small role in influencing the outcome of the 2016 elections.

 Both Trudeau and Ford were elected by their parties in times of political desperation.
 The Liberals picked Trudeau to become party leader following an election loss in 2011, in which the party had fallen to third place in a Canadian election for the first time in its history.
 He is the first child of a prime minister in Canada to ever become prime minister himself.
-The Ontario Progressive Conservatives meanwhile chose Doug Ford after being 15 years out of power, and after their previous party leader, Patrick Brown, had been forced out in response to allegations of sexual misconduct several months before the 2018 provincial election was scheduled to take place.
-(Brown is now mayor of Brampton).
+The Ontario Progressive Conservatives meanwhile chose Doug Ford after being 15 years out of power, and after their previous party leader had been forced out in response to allegations of sexual misconduct several months before the 2018 provincial election was scheduled to take place.

 Northeast Asia